jdreaver/postgres-experiments/README.md

 2. With postgres, is it possible to have a robust, high availability setup with quick, automated failover?
 3. How can you migrate a MongoDB replset to postgres with at most a few seconds of downtime?

+## Status

+### pgdaemon

+`pgdaemon` sits on each postgres node and participates in running the cluster.
+It manages its local postgres instance on the same node and communicates with other `pgdaemon`s primarily via a state store (etcd or DynamoDB).

+The key feature of `pgdaemon` is deterministically converting cluster status (including node health) into a new desired cluster status and atomically storing that new status into the state store.
+This is done using a compare-and-set operation and doesn't require leader election.
+Nodes exclusively use local monotonic clocks to track staleness, so they don't rely on synchronized clocks.

+Each `pgdaemon` fetches the desired state of the cluster and applies it to their node.
+For example, if the cluster is just spinning up, the local node will have to be configured as the primary or as a replica that follows a specific primary.
+During failover, a node will have to be reconfigured to become a primary via `pg_promote`, or follow a new primary (set `primary_conninfo`, maybe `pg_rewind`, etc).

+When a cluster first starts, `pgdaemon` knows how to join itself to the cluster without central coordination.
+Nodes can seamlessly join the cluster at-will.

+### systemd-nspawn and AWS

+There are scripts to run this locally on a Linux machine using `systemd-nspawn`.
+The containers include multiple postgres nodes, an etcd cluster, a MongoDB cluster, an HAProxy machine, and a DynamoDB local machine.

+There are also scripts and CloudFormation templates to deploy this on AWS for more realistic testing and latency.

+### Load balancing and connection pooling

+`pgdaemon` includes health check endpoints for determining if the current node is the primary and/or if it is healthy.
+Load balancers (HAProxy or an AWS NLB) can use these endpoints to route traffic to a primary or just any healthy node.
+Each node also has a local `pgbouncer` to pool connections.

+### Future work

+Raw TODOs are in [TODO.md](./TODO.md).

 ## Running

 Run `make -j` to build and run the lab machines.
 Tip: you can use `make -o [rule]` to skip a rule as a dependency.